rackerlabs/docs-cloud-files/rst/dev-guide/getting-started/examples/upload-storage-object.rst

 This is the mechanism by which a user's web browser knows how to display the file or whether to launch a helper application to display the file.

+If you know the value of ``Content-Length``, you should also set it in the request.
+However, when you send the file in the cURL request by using the cURL ``-T`` option, cURL, by default, sets the ``Content-Length`` correctly by reading the file.
+In this case, you can omit ``Content-Length`` in the request.

 An HTTP status code of 201 (Created) in the response indicates that the object was successfully uploaded.